 SmileShark, a managed service provider in South Korea, was founded shortly after AWS Savings Plans were introduced in November 2019.
 Within days of establishing, SmileShark also began using CloudCheckr to manage their customers’ cloud costs.
 This timing was ideal for SmileShark, so that they could take advantage of these discounts and provide additional value for their customers.

-Additionally, with cloud billing features like List Price Translation in CloudCheckr, SmileShark could charge customers appropriately for bundled services, including Reserved Instances and Savings Plans.
+Additionally, with cloud billing features like List Price Translation in CloudCheckr CMx, SmileShark could charge customers appropriately for bundled services, including Reserved Instances and Savings Plans.
 The feature gives SmileShark a way to apply custom charges in the right places so that they and their customers receive the benefits of these discounts.

 With CloudCheckr’s cost optimization features, SmileShark was able to save customers hundreds of thousands of dollars, lowering month-over-month AWS costs from $300,000 to $100,000 for a single customer.
 Read the case study to learn more about how CloudCheckr can optimize your AWS costs.